uxsolutions/bootstrap-datepicker/README.md

 Set a limit for the view mode.
 Accepts: 'days' or 0, 'months' or 1, and 'years' or 2.
 Gives the ability to pick only a month or an year.
 The day is set to the 1st for 'months', and the month is set to January for 'years'.

+### today

+Date.
+Default: new Date() (aka current browser time)

+If combined with todayBtn or todayHighlight, will highlight the date as today.
+Sometimes required for testing or mockup processes.

 ### todayBtn

 Boolean, "linked".
 Default: false